ropensci/datefixR/cran-comments.md

 ## R CMD check results

+This is resubmission.
+Hidden .cargo directory was removed.

 This version of datefixR no longer raises a NOTE due to a non-API call.
 Fixed by depending on a newer version of the extendr-api Rust crate.